jiezhoucs/checkedc-safe-mm-misc/ae-oopsla23/README.md

 Due to the short execution time, there may be noticeable differences between what users get on their machine and Fig. 5(c) and Table 4 for `parson`.

-In addition, we use fixed time interval (details in the scripts in `misc/eval/scripts/mem`) to measure memory overhead, and therefore in a different environment, users may observe different memory consumption largely due to the different execution time of a program.
+In addition, we used fixed time interval (details in the scripts in `misc/eval/scripts/mem`) to measure memory overhead, and therefore in a different environment, users may observe different memory consumption largely due to the different execution time of a program.